Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 \end{lemma}

 We define the distance to equilibrium of the Markov chain

-By symmetry of $S_N$, the distance to equilibrium does not depend on the initial condition, the reader can further check that
+By symmetry of $S_N$, the distance to equilibrium does not depend on the initial condition.
+The reader can further check that

-For a given $\gep\in (0,1)$, we define the $\gep$-mixing-time to be the time needed for the system to be at distance $\gep$ from equilibrium
+For a given $\varepsilon\in(0,1)$, we define the $\varepsilon $-mixing-time to be the time needed for the system to be at distance $\varepsilon$ from equilibrium

-Our first result states that for the first order asymptotics of $\Tm^N(\gep)$ for $N$ large does not depend on $\gep$, meaning that on a certain time-scale, the distance to equilibrium drops abruptly from $1$ to $0$ in a very short-time.
-This phenomenon has been conjectured or proved for a few types of dynamics and has been called cutoff (the expression was coined in the seminal paper \cite{cf:DS} see also \cite[Chapter 18]{cf:LPW} for more on this notion).
+Our first result states that for the first order asymptotics of $T_{\mathrm{mix}} ^N(\varepsilon)$ for $N$ large does not depend on $\varepsilon$, meaning that on a certain time scale, the distance to equilibrium drops abruptly from $1$ to $0$ in a very short time.
+This phenomenon has been conjectured or proved for a few types of dynamics and has been called cutoff; this expression was coined in the seminal paper \cite{cfDS}; see also \cite{cfLPW}, Chapter~18, for more on this notion.
 We further identify the exact location of the cutoff.

-\begin{theorem} For the Adjacent Transposition shuffle we have for every $\gep\in (0,1)$
+\begin{theorem} For the adjacent transposition shuffle we have for every \mbox {$\varepsilon \in(0,1)$},

 \end{theorem}